Training for Hyrox? This is the Best Nutrition for Peak Performance

 What to Eat and Drink During the Hyrox Race?

 Most recreational participants take 1 to 1.5 hours to complete a Hyrox.
 During the race, you lose a lot of fluid and energy.
-Luckily, there are water stations in the Roxzone, usually after each workout.
+Fortunately, there are water stations in the Roxzone, usually after each workout.
 Take a few sips at each station.

 Which Supplements Help You Perform in a Hyrox?

 How to Recover After a Hyrox?
-The Best Nutrition and Supplements
+The Best Nutrition

-Step 1: Hydrate – Drink 1.5 times the weight you've lost during the race.
+Step 1: Hydrate – Drink 1.5 times the weight you lost during the race.
 So if you've lost 1 kg, drink 1.5 litres spread over the first 2-4 hours.
 Add electrolytes (e.g., via sports drink or broth).

-Step 2: Eat carbohydrates + proteins – Within 30-60 minutes after the race, you'll want to replenish glycogen and start muscle recovery.
+Step 2: Eat carbohydrates + proteins – Within 30-60 minutes after the race, you want to replenish glycogen and start muscle recovery.
 Think of a smoothie with banana, berries, and protein powder, or a recovery bar + water.
 Guideline: 1-1.2 g carbohydrates and 20-40 g protein in the first 2 hours.

-Step 3: Sleep & rest – At least 8 hours of sleep helps your body recover.
+Step 3: Sleep & Rest – At least 8 hours of sleep helps your body recover.
 A pre-sleep snack with casein (e.g., quark) can further support this.

 Good to Know